-Everyone is banging on about Hasselback potatoes and I find this very funny as they are a recipe I have been cooking for years, still, every recipe should have its day.
+Everyone is banging on about Hasselback potatoes, and I find this very funny as they are a recipe I have been cooking for years; still, every recipe should have its day.

-Hasselback Potatoes are so, so easy to make. they look stunning on the plate and stacked with deliciousness.
+Hasselback Potatoes are so, so easy to make. they look stunning on the plate and are stacked with deliciousness.
 They have true versatility in the kitchen as you can switch out the herbs you use, top them with cheese or other tasty toppings to make them a meal on their own.
-I like them alongside roast meats as they have a robustness which stands up well to a roast.
+I like them alongside roast meats as they have robustness which stands up well to a roast.

 What You Need

 1 clove garlic, peeled and very lightly crushed

 3 sage leaves, or herb of your choice